zepben/evolve-tutorials/tutorials/first_steps_python_skd.md

 ### Query Data From a Server

-Extracting and querying data from a specific Feeder can be accomplished by using the mrid of the desired feeder.
+Extracting and querying data from a specific Feeder can be accomplished by using the mRID of the desired feeder.
 The next example displays the amount of Power Transformers, Energy Consumers, Photovoltaic Units and Batteries in the Feeder
 CPM3B3: